-The first Saturday in June is National Trail Day AND National Prairie Day… two of our favorite things!
-Although KC Parks and KC WildLands had to cancel our June 6th Party on the Prairie at Jerry Smith Park, that doesn’t mean you can’t celebrate yourself or with family, and we’re supplying a few ideas and downloads to help you do it.
+The first Saturday in June is National Trails Day AND National Prairie Day… two of our favorite things!
+Celebrate on June 5th with a self-guided walk at Jerry Smith Prairie – a perfect way to spend time with family and friends or alone!
+We’re supplying a few ideas and downloads to help you do it.
 And you can celebrate anytime!

 Here are some ideas to get you started:

 - Take a leisurely stroll on the 1.25 mile loop trail and soak in all the life, color and bird song that make up this beautiful remnant prairie

 - Grab your binoculars and head out early in the morning to bird watch.
 You can access the Jerry Smith bird list here

 - Head out mid-morning into the afternoon and look around at the huge diversity of bees, butterflies and dragonflies visiting the prairie – flying jewels everywhere once you start looking!
 Access the Jerry Smith Insect list here.

 - Do you have little ones??
 Down load the Prairie Scavenger hunt and go explore!
 You’ll be amazed at what you see when you start looking!

 - Are you a painter or photographer?
 The color, texture and ever-changing light on the prairie beckon you!!
 Grab your art supplies and go!